- RDRS Registration for reporting entities is due April 30! (WebPass required)

 - Not sure whether your business, facility, or operation needs to register in RDRS?
 Try our “Do I need to register in RDRS?” tool!

 Governor Brown signed AB 901 (Gordon, Chapter 746, Statutes of 2015) into law to change how organics, recyclable material, and solid waste are reported to CalRecycle.
 In the third quarter of 2019, CalRecycle will transition away from the current Disposal Reporting System (DRS) to a brand-new Recycling and Disposal Reporting System (RDRS).
+Until that time, permitted stations and disposal facilities should continue to report to the county or regional agency according to the DRS requirements for Q1 and Q2 2019.
 The law requires the following businesses to report directly to CalRecycle on a quarterly basis on materials sold and transferred by a reporting entity:

 - Recycling facilities

 - Disposal facilities including landfills

 - Engineered municipal solid waste conversion facilities

 - Full text of new Title 14, CCR, Division 7, Chapter 9, Article 9.25 (Westlaw)

 - PDF of all regulatory text modifications as approved by OAL

 Training & Outreach

 Transcripts will open using Microsoft Video Indexer.
 From top left menu choose “Timeline“, from top right menu choose “View”, and then “Accessibility”.